App Logo

 JWT Plugin

-The JWT Plugin provides JWKS-based JWT authentication with automatic key rotation and refresh token support for SPAs and mobile applications.
+JWKS-based JWT authentication with automatic key rotation and refresh token support for SPAs and mobile applications

 Features